milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Device Phonebook.
 Because our services are all about communicating with friends, we may — with your permission — collect information from your device’s phonebook.

-Camera and Photos.
+Camera, Photos, and Audio.
 Many of our services require us to collect images and other information from your device’s camera and photos.
 For example, you won’t be able to send Snaps or upload photos from your camera roll unless we can access your camera or photos.

 Location Information.
 When you use our services we may collect information about your location.
 With your permission, we may also collect information about your precise location using methods that include GPS, wireless networks, cell towers, Wi-Fi access points, and other sensors, such as gyroscopes, accelerometers, and compasses.